Digital Marketing Agency | SEO, Paid Social & PPC

 Blue Screen of Death (BSOD) Codes

-0x0000000A: IRQL_NOT_LESS_OR_EQUAL – This is typically a driver-related error.
+0x0000000A: IRQL_NOT_LESS_OR_EQUAL – This is usually a driver error.

 Windows Update Error Codes